mpenning/rst2pdf_http/README.md

 # FAQ

 - Can I copy and run this script outside this git repo?
 Maybe, but some things will break; you really shouldn't do that.
-- Do I need to run 'make build' every time?
-You only need to run 'make build' once per rst2pdf_http.py version.
+- Do I need to run 'make all' every time?
+You only need to run 'make all' once per rst2pdf_http.py version.
 - Why don't I see today's date updated?
 Be sure you call this script with `-i`.
 - When I use `..include:: foo` in my RestructuredText document, why do I see this error: `(SEVERE/4) Problems with "include" directive path:`?
 Your RestructuredText import path in your document is wrong.
 - Is this script supported on a Read-Only filesystem?
 No.